-Crowns and Bridges Toronto & North York, ON - Astra Dental
+Crowns and Bridges in North York Toronto, ON - Astra Dental

 Dentistry is an art as well as a science; dental crowns offer a perfect example of this.
 A dental crown or “cap” is a covering that fits over a damaged, decayed or unattractive tooth.
 It can even replace a tooth entirely as part of dental bridgework.